 3565 N. Morris Blvd., Shorewood, (414) 273-8300

-Hubbard Park features winter camp dining domes from November 2020 through April 2021.
+Hubbard Park features winter camp dining domes throughout the frosty season Wednesdays through Sundays.
 Various drinking and dining packages available; kid-friendly.
 More here.

 5901 W. National Ave., (414) 257-9999

 Kegel’s has introduced three “party yurts” in their winter-friendly Brrr Garden.
 The structures, which can withstand 100 mph winds and 20 feet of snow are available by reservation only for groups of six to 12 people.
 Read more about this unique experience, inspired by Medieval royal hunting tents.
 Reservations can be made online.

 Lakefront Brewery & Beer Hall

 Lakefront Brewery erected on-the-river winterized “hop houses” that are available for rental by small groups.
 Must be 21 years old.
 For reservations, go here.